CBL2024/fsec-plotter/README.md

+//What does it do///
-The script takes a path inputted by the user and reads all the .txt files within the directory, extracting the lines containing the relevant data.
+The script takes a path inputted by the user and reads all the .txt files within the directory, extracting the lines containing the relevant data (i.e., retention time + intensity for each wavelength).
-These are then joined into Pandas dataframes which are saved as .csvs for each abs/fluorescnece measurement and used to create graphs in matplotlib.
+These are then joined into Pandas dataframes which are saved as .csvs for each measurement Graphs are made in matplotlib assuming all columns in each row on the microtitre plate are plotted together.

 /// Protein and detergent (or any condition) names. /// The GUI provides entry fields for entering protein names.